gruntwork-io/docs/docs/guides/build-it-yourself/5-kubernetes-cluster/0-intro/0-what-youll-learn-in-this-guide.md

 ---
+sidebar_label: What you’ll learn in this guide
-pagination_label: Deploy a Kubernetes Cluster
+pagination_label: Deploy a Production-grade Kubernetes Cluster
 ---

-# What you’ll learn in this guide
+# Deploy a Production-grade Kubernetes Cluster

 This guide will walk you through the process of configuring a production-grade Kubernetes cluster on AWS.